HinweisCookies

 In principle, the applicability of the Planck Approximation for BLH risk assessment can be concluded.
 Especially the estimation of the actual exposure conditions, among others, the cumulative duration of a direct view into the source, is of crucial importance, but commonly quite difficult to record.
 In this context, a simplified determination of BLH weighted radiances via the Planck Approximation seems justifiable.

-Blue-Light Hazard Risk Assessment of Incoherent High-Power Spotlights.
+Title: Blue-Light Hazard Risk Assessment of Incoherent High-Power Spotlights.
 The Planck Approximation

 1. edition.
-Dortmund: Bundesanstalt für Arbeitsschutz und Arbeitsmedizin 2022. pages 69, Project number: F 2483, PDF file, DOI: 10.21934/baua:bericht20220825
+Dortmund: Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, 2022. pages: 69, Project number: F 2483, PDF file, DOI: 10.21934/baua:bericht20220825